Raja Manta Explorer - Raja Ampat Itinerary

 Is there a fuel Surcharge?
 NO fuel surcharges in place at this time but may be implemented to account for any wide fluctuations.

 Is there Internet/ Mobile signal available in Raja Ampat?
 Not long after you leave Sorong, Raja Ampat has intermittent internet/ mobile signal in the north/ central areas of Raja Ampat and very limited in the south.
-Telkomsel simpati sim card is the best local card to buy and costs only 3USD.
-Plus credit to add on top!!!
+Telkomsel simpati sim card is the best local card to buy and costs only 3USD (plus credit).
 Currently there is no wifi/satellite Internet available on Raja Manta Explorer trips.
-The Blue Manta Explorer does have 24hr Satellite Internet available onboard.

 How about the weather?
 What Clothes should I bring?
 Generally, throughout the day, light clothing such as shorts and T-Shirt should be enough; most often it is hot and sunny with fine clear blue skies.
 However the Northwest monsoon can bring occasional brief but heavy downpours, you may want to bring along a waterproof jacket just incase.